Sylvester-dev/vk_blog/content/2021-microsoft-mesh/index.md

 date: 2021-03-09T05:25:44.226Z
 path: blog/about-microsoft-mesh
 cover: ./preview.png
 excerpt: Is this the future?
+Microsoft Mesh is a Mixed Reality platform intended to make collaboration and app creation easier.
 ---

 ### What is Microsoft Mesh?